-This is a picture of a basic 5 piece acoustic drum set labeled with the names of the drums and cymbals.
-The term 5 piece refers to the number of drums in the set.
-The cymbals are usually not included when you say how many pieces a drum set has.
+The above is a picture of a basic 5 piece acoustic drum set labeled with the names of the drums and cymbals.
+(The term 5 piece refers to the number of drums in the set.
+The cymbals are usually not included when you say how many pieces a drum set has.)

-The three cymbal you need are hi hats, a crash, and a ride; each with a stand to mount them.
-The hi hats are two cymbals both mounted onto the hi hat stand which is attached to a pedal by which you can play the cymbals.
+The three cymbals you need are hi-hats, a crash, and a ride; each with a stand to mount them.
+The hi-hats are two cymbals both mounted onto the hi-hat stand which is attached to a pedal by which you can play the cymbals.
 You will also need a stool (usually called a throne) to sit on and some drumsticks to get started.

 If you are buying a drum set for a small child, the sizes of each piece just need to be small enough so that he or she can reach everything comfortably.
 Most drum set manufacturers have child-sized drum sets available.

-I’d like to mention that an alternative would be to purchase an electronic drum set, which consists of the same basic setup but what is struck is usually rubber pads or mesh heads that trigger the drum sounds electronically.
-The advantage to this would be that you can play using headphones and cut down the volume considerably.
-Electronic drum sets are usually a little more expensive than acoustic ones but are somewhat comparatively priced.
+I’d like to mention that an alternative would be to purchase an electric drum set, which consists of the same basic setup but what is struck is usually rubber pads or mesh heads that trigger the drum sounds electronically.
+The advantage of this would be that you can play using headphones and cut down the volume considerably.
+Electric drum sets are usually a little more expensive than acoustic ones but are somewhat comparatively priced.

 Let’s talk money.
 How much will all of this will cost?
 It’s difficult to give exact figures.
 Most major drum set manufacturers offer beginner, intermediate, and professional models of drum sets.
 The main differences in cost between the three are mainly due to the material that the drums are made of (mostly different types of wood) and the quality of the hardware that comes with the set.